Making your documents accessible is fairly easy to do, but it requires some planning and a few special skills.

 Seven Basic Principles to Document Accessibility

-Essentially, there are 7 basic principles of making your documents accessible:
+There are 7 essential principles to making your documents accessible:

 - Create documents which are well structured and include headings that are machine readable